kokoroach/LAS/README.md

 2. Create your python virtual env
     - python3 -m venv /path/to/new/virtual/environment

-3. Activate environtment:
+3. Activate environment:
     - (for Windows):
         `source /path/to/new/virtual/environment/Scripts/activate`
     - (for Linux/Mac):
         `source /path/to/new/virtual/environment/bin/activate`

 4. Install the python requirements
-    - pip3 install requirements.txt
+    - pip3 install -r requirements.txt

 B. Prepate Data for Import
 We will prepare student data for import later

 1. Convert the *.xlsx file to .csv and Ensure that header is at row 0
-2. Save it somewhere within the project dir (preferrably on attendance/data)
+2. Save it within project folder.
+Recommen data project dir is `/student_data`

 C. Setup Docker